-Lela guided us along the outskirts of Pontiac to a narrow stream she called the Little River on a smooth, two-lane road that followed the river for a mile or so, then wound away from it in a rhythmic undulating course, twisting left, right, left over slight rises and dips.
+Lela guided us along the outskirts of Pontiac to a narrow stream she called the Little River on a smooth, two-lane road for a mile or so, then wound away in a rhythmic undulating course, twisting left, right, left over slight rises and dips.
 There wasn’t a straight section of road that was more than fifty feet long.
-The road skirted around rocks, then back along the stream until we turned off and climbed a rough, gravel-paved hill through woods along a bluff that rose above the river.
+The road skirted around rocks, then back along the stream until we turned off and climbed a roughly paved hill through woods along a bluff that rose above the river.
 She pointed to a driveway.

 “Turn there and watch out for the gravel,” she said, “I don’t want my ass to look like your hand.”

 I turned off and began to climb a right-hand curve into the trees.
 The drive widened as we came to a clearing which was half in the shadow of a large house.

 “Park it anywhere, Jethro,” she said, “We’re home for the night.”

 I flung out the kickstand and got off, then reached into my pocket for a pain killer with my throbbing left hand and opened the saddlebag with my right hand to grab a beer.
 The bike dinked and popped as it cooled.
 The beer-burn in my throat as I swallowed the tablet took my attention away from the pain in my hand.

 The house looked gray, but I suppose it was originally white.
 It had huge windows on either side of the front door.
-The porch ran the width of the house and sagged just enough in the middle like a big smile.
+The porch ran the width of the house and sagged in the middle like a big smile.